-Together with our collaboration partner, Sanofi, we are developing TransCon Insulin for the treatment of diabetes, a major cause of morbidity and mortality across the world.
-The current standard of care for diabetes often includes daily insulin injections.
-Compliance and adherence to insulin regimens are poor due to the burden of daily injections.
-Failure to receive adequate and consistent levels of insulin leads to severe complications and even mortality in diabetic patients.
+Together with our collaboration partner, Sanofi, we are developing TransCon Peptides for the treatment of diabetes, a major cause of morbidity and mortality across the world.
+The current standard of care for diabetes often includes daily injections.
+Compliance and adherence to such regimens are poor due to the burden of daily injections.
+According to the WHO, diabetes is a global epidemic with 347 million people worldwide having diabetes.
+The diabetes market is expected to increase due in part to increasing obesity rates, and currently supports 10 major products with combined sales in 2014 exceeding \$30 billion, according to Medtrack.
+More than half of these are peptidic drugs requiring daily injections.